 iClicker is a hardware-based method of polling students, taking attendance, and administering quizzes in class.
-Student may use their laptop or mobile device or remotes - commonly referred to as "clickers" - to respond to multiple choice or alpha numeric questions posed by the instructor.
+Student may use their laptop or mobile device or remotes - commonly referred to as "clickers" - to respond to various types of questions.
 The instructor can share the results in real-time with the class or just save the results to a gradebook. iClicker affords the flexibility of using pre-made questions or posing "on-the-fly" questions.
 Beginning in the Fall of 2014, DCS began providing iClicker bases to faculty to reduce the amount of equipment instructors needed to obtain and bring to class.
 For information on using iClicker in DCS classrooms, please see the sections below.

 Use of the iClicker requires a few pieces of hardware: